-If you believe you have been witness to or the subject of harassment or other inappropriate conduct, please report the matter immediately to the School Administrator.
-If the complaint is against the School Administrator, a written report should be submitted to East-West's Program Supervisor or a member of the East-West Board of Directors.
-If the complaint is directed toward the East-West's Program Supervisor, a written report should be submitted to the School Administrator or to a member of the Board of Directors.
+If you believe you have been witness to or the subject of harassment or other inappropriate conduct, please report the matter immediately to the Campus Director.
+If the complaint is against the Campus Director, a written report should be submitted to East-West's Program Supervisor or a member of the East-West Board of Directors.
+If the complaint is directed toward the East-West's Program Supervisor, a written report should be submitted to the Campus Director or to a member of the Board of Directors.

 Each reported incident of harassment will be investigated.
 The investigation may include individual interviews with the parties involved and, when necessary, with individuals who may have observed the alleged conduct or may have other relevant knowledge.
 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.
-After appropriate investigation, any employee, instructor or student found to have engaged in harassment, retaliation or other inappropriate conduct will be subject to appropriate responsive action which may include training, referral to counseling, reassignment, and/or disciplinary action, immediate termination of employment or of instructor's independent contractor agreement, or dismissal of a student for reporting harassment or inappropriate conduct, or for participating in an investigation of a claim of harassment or other including immediate termination of employment, termination of the offender including immediate termination of employment, termination of the independent contractor agreement, or dismissal of a student from the program.
+After appropriate investigation, any employee, instructor or student found to have engaged in harassment, retaliation or other inappropriate conduct will be subject to appropriate responsive action which may include training, referral to counseling, reassignment, and/or disciplinary action, immediate termination of employment or of instructor's independent contractor agreement, or dismissal of a student from the program, as deemed appropriate by East-West administration.
+Retaliation against an individual for reporting harassment or inappropriate conduct, or for participating in an investigation of a claim of harassment or other inappropriate conduct, is a serious violation of this policy and may result in disciplinary action of the offender including immediate termination of employment, termination of the independent contractor agreement, or dismissal of a student from the academic program.
 Acts of retaliation should be reported immediately and will be promptly and thoroughly investigated and addressed.

-East-West encourages individuals to raise any questions regarding this policy with the School Administrator.
+East-West encourages individuals to raise any questions regarding this policy with the Campus Director.
 The above procedure is an internal procedure for investigating and resolving complaints of harassment and inappropriate conduct.
 Students may also contact appropriate outside agencies to submit complaints regardless of any decision to proceed with an internal complaint.
 East-West Healing Arts Institute encourages students to utilize the East-West's internal procedure for filing and resolving complaints, even if the student wishes to also file a formal complaint with an outside agency.